Using Design Tables to Create Tabulated Drawings in SOLIDWORKS

 At this point, my drawing is ready for the design table.
 To insert it, I need to select a drawing view and then find Tables > Design Table from the CommandManager.
 (The Design Table option will not appear unless a view is preselected.)

 However, as you can see below, the result is not particularly pleasing to look at.
 There are tons of empty cells, and I have no ability to crop these out in the drawing.
 In fact, there is not much that can be done to the table in this drawing, which highlights an important concept: The design table will appear in the drawing exactly the same as it appears in the model.
 In other words, any desired changes to the table—including fonts, hidden rows or columns, numerical precision, and more—need to be made by editing the design table in the model’s ConfigurationManager.
-I have to go back to the source now to make some adjustments.

 In the part, launching the design table with Edit Table previews what is seen in the drawing.
 To eliminate empty rows and columns, I can drag the borders of the window inwards.
 I don’t need the $DESCRIPTION and $COLOR columns or the title row to appear in the drawing either, so I can right-click Columns B and C and Row 1 and select Hide to get rid of them, just like in a normal Excel spreadsheet.